Improve Your Dive Skills

 As a certified scuba diver you’ve already experienced the thrill of exploring parts of the underwater world, but know there’s more to discover.
 Whether you’re looking for new dive adventures, to improve your scuba skills, or both at once, taking another PADI dive course will help you gain more confidence and meet more dive buddies.

 In the PADI Advanced Open Water Diver course, there’s a long list of scuba specialty dives to try.
-Fish identification, boat diving, altitude diving, drift diving, sidemount diving, search and recovery, wreck diving, plus about 12 more.
+Deep, navigation, fish identification, boat diving, drift diving, sidemount diving, search and recovery, wreck diving, plus about 12 more.
 You do five different dives all under the expert guidance of your PADI Instructor.
-No formal classroom session, just a lot of diving.
+No formal classroom session, just a lot of fun and diving.

 If you already know what type of specialty diving interests you – underwater photography, wreck diving, deep diving etc. – then sign up for that PADI Specialty Diver course.
 Specialty diver courses teach you the right way to have special dive adventures, so you don’t have to learn on your own.
 Who wants to night dive for the first time without a PADI Instructor by your side?
 You may even get credit for dives toward your Advanced Open Water Diver certification and you can start the Digital Underwater Photographer and Enriched Air Diver courses online – now.